Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    auto dont_need_abs = bool(mantissa_abs & 0x40);
    ```

-  The dont_need_abs and bias_variable variables adjust the mantissa’s “value” so that, after applying the exponent, the number is correctly scaled.
-Since MXINT lacks an implicit leading bit, the 6-bit mantissa’s most significant bit (bit 6) determines its range.
-If this bit is 1, the value is already in the correct range (64–127) and no adjustment is needed (dont_need_abs = True).
+  This boolean flag checks whether the most significant bit of the 6-bit mantissa (i.e. bit 6, corresponding to the value 0x40) is set.
+If it is set, the mantissa already falls in the      “normalized” range (roughly 64–127), meaning it has the implicit “leading one” already present.
+In this case, no further adjustment is needed.

    ```python
    auto bias = cutlass::bfloat16_t::bitcast(sign | exp | uint16_t(0));
    ```

    If dont_need_abs is false, the mantissa is too small (in the 0–63 range) and must be left-shifted until the 6th bit becomes 1.
-The number of shifts required is factored into the scaling by computing    a bias (bias_variable = 2^(exp - 127) * C, where exp is the original MXINT8 exponent), ensuring that when the exponent is applied, the final number has the correct magnitude.
+The number of shifts required is factored into the scaling by computing a bias and subtracting it.